carakey/xml2csv/README.md

 ### Notes:

 * Either XML editing/debugging software such as Oxygen or a command-line XSLT processor such as Saxon is required to run the transforms.
+Refer to the section on [Notes on Processing with Saxon](#notes-on-processing-with-saxon), below.
 * While designed with MODS in mind, the **xpath_list.xsl** stylesheet should work with any well-formed XML document as input, to create a list (in arbitrary XML) of every XPath present in the source document.
 Note that this is not yet a unique list; the next step, using **field_list.xsl**, isolates the unique XPaths.
 * The metadata sets on which this process was tested were exclusively MODS XML records, and the XSLT herein includes MODS artifacts.
 * The MODS metadata sets on which this was tested make heavy use of *displayLabel* attributes to distinguish specific elements, which is in turn reflected in the XSLT.